TypeFox/monaco-languageclient/docs/advanced-usage/classic-mode.md

 import { configureDefaultWorkerFactory } from 'monaco-languageclient/workerFactory';
 import { LanguageClientWrapper, type LanguageClientConfig } from 'monaco-languageclient/lcwrapper';

 // 1.
-Configure the VS Code API in classic mode const vscodeApiConfig: MonacoVscodeApiConfig = {
+Configure the VSCode API in classic mode const vscodeApiConfig: MonacoVscodeApiConfig = {
     $type: 'classic', // This is the key difference from extended mode
     logLevel: LogLevel.Debug,